 Beginning in June, prospective pharmacy students may submit their application through PharmCAS www.pharmcas.org.
 The PharmCAS application will include all undergraduate and graduate coursework, official transcripts, three letters of recommendation and PCAT score(s).
 PharmCAS applications must be completed no later than March 1 of the year of desired matriculation; however, applicants are encouraged to apply well ahead of this date.

-Upon receipt of the PharmCAS Application by the Office of Admissions, a PCOM School of Pharmacy Supplemental Application will be sent via email and must be completed, signed, and sent along with a $50 fee directly to the PCOM Office of Admissions address printed on the application.
+Upon receipt of the PharmCAS Application by the Office of Admissions, a PCOM School of Pharmacy Supplemental Application will be sent via email and must be completed and signed.
 The deadline for the PCOM School of Pharmacy Supplemental Application is April 1 of the year of desired matriculation.

 When the PharmCAS Application, indcluding transcripts, letters of recommendation, and PCAT score(s), as well as the PCOM School of Pharmacy Supplemental Application (including fees) is received in the Office of Admissions, the application will be considered complete.
 Early application and fulfillment of all requirements is strongly recommended, because a rolling admissions process is followed with review of completed applications beginning in early Fall.